nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Initial launch

     1. Download the jar file and copy into an empty folder
-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts and policies.
+    1. Double-click the jar file<br>
+        Expected: Shows the GUI with a set of sample contacts and policies.
 The window size may not be optimum.

 1. Saving window preferences